getslash/slash/doc/building_solution.rst

  setup(...
     #...
     install_requires=[
-        "shakedown",
+        "slash",
         "microtech", # <-- added
     ],
     #...
  )

-Now we will use Shakedown's plugin mechanism, and create our customization plugin to do the work.
-We'll create the following under ``src/microtech_testing/shakedown_plugin.py``:
+Now we will use Slash's plugin mechanism, and create our customization plugin to do the work.
+We'll create the following under ``src/microtech_testing/slash_plugin.py``:

 .. code-block:: python

-  # src/microtech_testing/shakedown_plugin.py
+  # src/microtech_testing/slash_plugin.py
   # microtech_site.py

-  from shakedown import plugins
+  from slash import plugins

   class MicrotechTestingPlugin(plugins.PluginInterface):
       def get_name(self):
           return "microtech"

-To initialize and make accessible a microwave instance, we'll use *the shakedown fixture global*.
+To initialize and make accessible a microwave instance, we'll use *the slash fixture global*.
 We already covered :ref:`the fixture global in brief in an earlier section <fixtures>`.
 We'll simply initialize and assign a microwave object at the beginning of the :ref:`session <sessions>`:

 .. code-block:: python

- # src/microtech_testing/shakedown_plugin.py
+ # src/microtech_testing/slash_plugin.py

  #...
- from microtech import Microwave from shakedown import fixture
+ from microtech import Microwave from slash import fixture
  #...

  class MicrotechTestingPlugin(plugins.PluginInterface):